EmilHernvall/dnsguide/chapter2.md

 ### Implementing a stub resolver

 We're ready to implement our stub resolver.
 Rust includes a convenient `UDPSocket` which does most of the work.
-First there's some house keeping:

 ```rust
 fn main() {